monome/crow/README.md

 *tech note: `output[n].action` is actually a shortcut for `output[n].asl.action`*

-*ed note: Is this a bad idea?
-Send a string to do output actions?
-Could be the ASL* *interactive commands like "press", "release", "begin", "pause".
-Like a micro-repl.*

 Or set the output to a value directly, deactivating the current action:
 `output[1].volts = 2.0` 2 volts.